GroovierSergio/Inteligencia-Ambiental/ComponentesImportantes.md

         scanLeDevice(false);
     }

-    // If you want to scan for only specific types of peripherals,
-    // you can instead call startLeScan(UUID[], BluetoothAdapter.LeScanCallback),
-    // providing an array of UUID objects that specify the GATT services your app supports. private void scanLeDevice(final boolean enable) {
+    private void scanLeDevice(final boolean enable) {
         if (enable && !mScanning) {
-          //  Utils.toast(ma.getApplicationContext(), "Starting BLE scan...");

             // Stops scanning after a pre-defined scan period. mHandler.postDelayed(new Runnable() {
                 @Override